 Key MUST have strategies from the science of learning

-Pooja Agarwal the co-author of a book called Powerful Teaching says there are three stages to helping people to learn.
+Pooja Agarwal the co-author of a book called Powerful Teaching says there are three stages to learning.
 The three stages of the learning process are encoding, storage, and retrieval.
 Encoding is when we get information in and absorb knowledge, almost like a sponge.
 Storage is where we hope that once we encode information, our knowledge sticks around.
 Retrieval is when we reach back and bring something we previously learned into mind.

 We tend to think that most learning occurs during the encoding stage, but a wealth of research demonstrates that learning is strengthened during retrieval.
 We tend to focus too much on getting information into peoples’ heads (encoding) and not enough on getting it out (retrieval).
 Encoding means inputting information into our heads via a podcast, reading a book, or face to face training course.